I Saw the TV Glow: Plot

 In 1996, isolated teenagers Owen and Maddy bond over the young adult television show The Pink Opaque, which follows teenagers Isabel and Tara as they use their psychic connection to fight supervillain Mr. Melancholy, who has the power to warp time and reality.
-Because the show airs past Owen's bedtime, Owen sneaks out to Maddy's house to watch it with her, having Maddy give him tapes of the show when he misses it.
-Maddy feels deeply connected to The Pink Opaque, claiming that it feels more real to her than real life.
-Two years later, while watching The Pink Opaque with Owen, Maddy begins sobbing inexplicably.
-She later explains that she has resolved to run away.
+Due to the show airing past his bedtime and his father's disapproval of him watching it, Owen sneaks out to Maddy's house to watch it with her; she also provides him with tapes of the show when he misses it.
+Maddy feels deeply connected to The Pink Opaque, claiming that it feels more real to her than her actual life.
+Two years later, while watching The Pink Opaque with Owen, Maddy begins sobbing inexplicably, later explaining that she has resolved to run away.
 She expects Owen to join her, but he finds himself unable to go through with it and stays behind.
-Later, Owen's mother dies of cancer, Maddy goes missing, and The Pink Opaque is canceled after five seasons.
+Later, Maddy goes missing, Owen's mother Brenda dies of cancer, and The Pink Opaque is canceled after five seasons.

-In 2006, Owen still lives with his father Frank and works at a local movie theater.
+In 2006, Owen still lives with his father, Frank, and works at a local movie theater.
 Maddy suddenly reappears one night and takes Owen to a bar where it's "safe" for them to talk.
-She rebuffs his pleas for her to contact the police, instead questioning what he remembers of The Pink Opaque and claiming to have spent the past eight years inside the show itself.
+She rebuffs Owen's pleas for her to contact the police, instead questioning what Owen remembers of The Pink Opaque and claiming to have spent the past two years inside the show itself.
 At her urging, Owen rewatches the final episode, in which Mr. Melancholy captures Isabel and Tara and imprisons their consciousnesses in a pocket universe known as the "Midnight Realm" which bears a strong resemblance to the real world.
 Mr. Melancholy's minions then bury Isabel and Tara alive before the episode abruptly ends.
-After finishing the episode, Owen suffers a nervous breakdown and attempts to smash his head through the TV screen before Frank pulls him out.
+After finishing the episode, Owen suffers a nervous breakdown and attempts to stick his head through the TV screen before Frank pulls him out.